Talmidi Library

 Conclusion

 As with all things in our faith, I encourage you to make up your own minds.
 I cannot tell you what to think.
-In my humble opinion, YHVH’s wisdom is one thing, and Kabbalist wisdom is another.
+In my humble opinion, YHVH’s wisdom is one thing, and Kabbalist wisdom is quite another.